 There is so much to know about stargazing in New Zealand.
 We have collated the answers to the most FAQ below.

-Feel free to get in touch if you have any other questions.
+Feel free to email us at if you have any other questions.

 Please find more specific information about individual tours here.